 Investing in your education is investing in your future.
 We understand the stress associated with paying for college and for that reason our Financial Aid Team does their best to make our students aware of all the financing options available for qualified students.
-Our goal is to assist you through the financing phase to allow you to concentrate on what really matters: getting the most out of your Spartan education and moving forward with the career of your dreams!

-Spartan’s Financial Aid Team will guide you step-by-step in exploring funding options and offers financial resources to assist students with meeting their educational costs to attend Spartan.
+Spartan’s Financial Aid Team help guide you step-by-step in exploring funding options and offers financial resources to assist students with meeting their educational costs to attend Spartan.
 There are many ways to fund an education and financial aid comes in many forms.
 Most likely, your financial aid package will come from a variety of funding sources.
 The types and amounts of financial aid awarded are determined by several factors such as financial need, availability of funds and academic performance.

 Cal Grant B and C are State Grant programs administered by the State of California and are available to eligible California residents who have applied before the relevant deadline.
 The Cal Grant funds are awarded based on enrollment status during the award year.
 Student eligibility which must be approved by the California Student Aid Commission Grants are based on funds available from the State and do not have to be repaid.
 All Cal Grant payments are credited to the student’s account to cover outstanding tuition fees, and supplies.
 However, a student may request direct payment of his or her Cal Grant B access funds up to the date the fund transaction actually occurs.

 Loans are funds that are borrowed and must be repaid.
 There are several different types of loans for students, including federal, institutional, and private loans.
 The student may choose to accept, reduce, or decline any student loan awarded.

 Federal loans require the student to complete Entrance Counseling and a Master Promissory Note (MPN) before the loan can be disbursed.
 Exit Counseling is also required when the student drops below half time or graduates.